What is Hot Glue – A Comprehensive Guide

 Hot glue can be used to make all kinds of unusual organic shapes and designs for crafting and DIY projects.
 You can find some great Graphics Fairy images to use as a pattern too.

 Here is a votive candle holder covered in hot glue in a random, whimsical pattern.
 I drip and draw the glue onto the votive.
-After it is cool, I gently pull the glue off the glass, paint the glue, and then insert the candle holder back inside.
+After it is cool, I gently pull the glue off the glass, rub Gold Gilding Wax on the glue, and then insert the candle holder back inside.
 You see the awesome texture of the Golden Votive below!

 Paper Craft Embellishments